Mert-Akar/Out-Of-Context-Message-Bot/README.md

 # Out-Of-Context-Message-Bot
-Ever felt like some discord messages were just way too interesting when taken out of context, and you just had to keep an archive of them?
+Ever felt like some discord messages were way too interesting when taken out of context, and you just had to keep an archive of them?
 This bot does just that!

 ## Credits
 Developed by Mert Akarca.
 Suggestions and contributions are welcome!